Rockall: Geology

 Rockall is made of a type of peralkaline granite that is relatively rich in sodium and potassium.
 Within this granite are darker bands richer in iron because they contain two iron-sodium silicate minerals called aegirine and riebeckite.
 The darker bands are a type of granite that geologists have named "rockallite", although use of this term is now discouraged.

 In 1975, a mineral new to science was discovered in a rock sample from Rockall.
 The mineral is called bazirite, named after the chemical elements barium and zirconium.
 Bazirite has the chemical formula of BaZrSi3O9.

 Rockall forms part of the deeply eroded Rockall Igneous Centre that was formed as part of the North Atlantic Igneous Province.
 It was formed approximately 52±8 million years ago based on rubidium–strontium dating, as part of the breakup of Laurasia.
 Greenland and Europe separated and the north-east Atlantic Ocean was formed between them, eventually leaving Rockall as an isolated islet.
+The geological features of Rockall led to its designation as a Site of Special Scientific Interest.

 The RV Celtic Explorer surveyed the Rockall Bank in 2003.
 The Irish light vessel Granuaile (the same name as the steamer on the RIA 1896 botany survey) was chartered by the Geological Survey of Ireland, on behalf of the Department of Communications, Marine and Natural Resources, to conduct a seismic survey of the Rockall Bank and the Hatton Bank in July 2004, as part of the Irish National Seabed Survey.